 The agile methodology facilitates team members to view the progress right from the start to the end.
 This level of transparency plays a significant role to constitute a healthy work environment.

-Ownership and accountability
+- Ownership and accountability

 Agile could be your best bet in terms of managing big and complex projects.
 Whether your project has multiple interconnected phases or one stage is dependent on many others, choose agile as it is a better fit for complex projects.

 He takes the final call in agreement with other project sponsors and people involved in the project planning process.
-Below down are some factors you can take into consideration while choosing the right methodology for your project.
+Mentioned below are some factors you can take into consideration while choosing a suitable methodology for your project.

 - Is the project prone to unwanted risks and threats?
-Considering the rigid nature of the traditional methodology, it’s not advisable to go this methodology.
-However, risks can be addressed sooner in the agile approach, it seems like a better option in terms of risk management.
+Considering the rigid nature of the traditional methodology, it’s not advisable to go with this methodology.
+However, risks can be addressed sooner in the agile approach, and it seems like a better option in terms of risk management.

 - The criticality of an end product depends a lot on the nature of the chosen project management methodology.
-As the traditional method involves a documentation, it is very much suitable for critical products as compared to the agile project management methodology.
+As the traditional method involves documentation, it is very much suitable for critical products compared to the agile project management methodology.

 “Looking for an agile project management tool?
 Use ProofHub.”